carneiro-fernando/carneiro-fernando/README.md

 - 🤝 I’m looking for help with:   **Global level freelancer**

-- 👨‍💻 All about my experiences and my projects are available at: [**http://carneiro-fernando.github.io**](http://carneiro-fernando.github.io)
+- 👨‍💻 All about my experiences and my projects are available at my portfolio above 👆

 <br>
 <h3 align="left">Connect with me in my LinkedIn:</h3>